Academic Search Premier

-Over 200 academic and research journals covering a broad range of subject areas, two-thirds of which are published in collaboration with learned societies and other international organizations.
+Research journals covering a broad range of subject areas, two-thirds of which are published in collaboration with learned societies and other international organizations.

 Covers the professional and academic literature in psychology and related disciplines, including medicine, psychiatry, nursing, sociology, education, pharmacology, physiology, and linguistics.
 This is a bibliographic database with abstracts covering 1806 to the present.

 Psychology and Behavior Science Collection

 Covers topics in emotional and behavioral characteristics, psychiatry & psychology, mental processes, anthropology, and observational & experimental methods.
 This is the world's largest full text psychology database offering full text coverage for nearly 600 journals.
 Approximately 216 titles fall under the subject description of sociology.